 Mahatma® Short Grain Rice is perfect for recipes that require compact and sticky rice.
-In contrast to long grain rice, short grain rice contains more starch, which is released while cooking and helps to create a firm consistency.
+In contrast to long grain rice such as fluffy Jasmine Rice, short grain rice contains more starch, which is released while cooking and helps to create a firm consistency.

 This rice is specially designed for making Asian recipes like sushi and onigiri so that it is easier to roll and eat with utensils like chopsticks.

 The ideal ratio for cooking short grain rice is 1½ :1, meaning 1½ cups of water per each 1 cup of rice.
 It can be cooked over the stove, in the microwave, in a slow cooker, rice cooker or Instant Pot.

 Stovetop method: In a saucepan bring water to a boil.
 Stir in rice.
 Cover.
 Reduce heat and simmer for 20 minutes or until all water is absorbed.